Introduction

 Background

-A sultanate since the 12th century, the Maldives became a British protectorate in 1887.
-The islands became a republic in 1968, three years after independence.
+A sultanate since the 12th century, the Maldives became a British protectorate in 1887 and a republic in 1968, three years after independence.
 President Maumoon Abdul GAYOOM dominated Maldives' political scene for 30 years, elected to six successive terms by single-party referendums.
-Following political demonstrations in the capital Male in August 2003, GAYOOM and his government pledged to embark upon a process of liberalization and democratic reforms, including a more representative political system and expanded political freedoms.
+After political demonstrations in the capital Male in 2003, GAYOOM and his government pledged to embark upon a process of liberalization and democratic reforms, including a more representative political system and expanded political freedoms.
 Political parties were legalized in 2005.

-In June 2008, a constituent assembly - termed the "Special Majlis" - finalized a new constitution ratified by GAYOOM in August 2008.
-The first-ever presidential elections under a multi-candidate, multi-party system were held in October 2008.
-GAYOOM was defeated in a runoff poll by Mohamed NASHEED, a political activist who had been jailed several years earlier by the GAYOOM regime.
-In early February 2012, after several weeks of street protests in response to his ordering the arrest of a top judge, NASHEED purportedly resigned the presidency and handed over power to Vice President Mohammed WAHEED Hassan Maniku.
-A government-appointed Commission of National Inquiry concluded there was no evidence of a coup, but NASHEED contends that police and military personnel forced him to resign.
+In 2008, a constituent assembly -- termed the "Special Majlis" -- finalized a new constitution ratified by GAYOOM.
+The first-ever presidential elections under a multi-candidate, multi-party system were held later that year.
+GAYOOM was defeated in a runoff by Mohamed NASHEED, a political activist whom the regime had jailed several years earlier.
+In 2012, after several weeks of street protests in response to a top judge's arrest, NASHEED resigned the presidency and handed over power to Vice President Mohammed WAHEED Hassan Maniku.
+A government-appointed Commission of National Inquiry concluded that there was no evidence of a coup, but NASHEED contended that police and military personnel forced him to resign.
 NASHEED, WAHEED, and Abdulla YAMEEN Abdul Gayoom ran in the 2013 elections with YAMEEN ultimately winning the presidency after three rounds of voting.
-As president, YAMEEN weakened democratic institutions, curtailed civil liberties, jailed his political opponents, restricted the press, and exerted control over the judiciary to strengthen his hold on power and limit dissent.
-In September 2018, YAMEEN lost his reelection bid to Ibrahim Mohamed SOLIH, a parliamentarian of the Maldivian Democratic Party (MDP), who had the support of a coalition of four parties that came together to defeat YAMEEN and restore democratic norms to Maldives.
-In April 2019, SOLIH's MDP won 65 of 87 seats in parliament.
-YAMEEN was arrested and jailed in December 2022 on corruption charges; however, he remains his party's candidate to challenge SOLIH in the presidential election, scheduled for 9 September 2023.
+In 2018, YAMEEN lost his reelection bid to parliamentarian Ibrahim Mohamed SOLIH.
+YAMEEN was arrested and jailed in 2022 on corruption charges.
+Maldives' fourth democratic election was held in September 2023.
+The winner, Male City Mayor Dr. Mohamed MUIZZU, campaigned on a platform of Maldivian sovereignty, vowing to remove Indian military personnel from the country.
+MUIZZU represents a joint Progressive Pary of Maldives and People's National Congress (PPM/PNC) coalition.

 Visit the Definitions and Notes page to view a description of each topic.